12 Crucial Personality Traits All Entrepreneurs Have

-Richard Branson took huge financial risk when he moved into the airline business, if the move had gone belly up, he stood to lose everything he had achieved with Virgin Records, instead he ended up with an even more successful venture in Virgin Airlines.
+Richard Branson took a huge financial risk when he moved into the airline business if the move had gone belly up, he stood to lose everything he had achieved with Virgin Records, instead, he ended up with an even more successful venture in Virgin Airlines.

 Once a decision is made, action should quickly follow.

 Creativity and innovation are usually strong characteristics of an entrepreneurial mindset.

 Original and creative thinking allows entrepreneurs more easily identify opportunities for business creation and growth.

 Those with a good business mind have the ability to come up with new ideas or new ways of doing things, to fill a gap they have seen in the market or to improve on existing products or services.

 Due to his frustration with the efficiency of household vacuum cleaners, James Dyson, an engineer, began to work on a solution, and following many failed attempts at prototypes, (5126 to be exact) the Dyson vacuum cleaner was launched.

 James Dyson is now a multi-billionaire and has gone on to innovate and create new and more efficient versions of other electronic products such as hand-dryers and hair dryers.

 “Having an idea for doing something better and making it happen – even though it appears impossible.
 That’s still my dream.” – James Dyson.